 - eliminate operations that lead to margin loss

-- drive c.20 per cent higher return on assets
+- drive 20% higher return on assets

-So, in this article, we discuss how to create best in class price governance to support your pricing policy.
+So, in this article, we will discuss how to create best in class price governance to support your pricing policy.
 We’ll also share tips on how to avoid common breakdowns in price governance that lead to implementation breakdown and bottlenecks in pricing policy decision making.
 We strongly believe that as price governance becomes more mature in Australian businesses, it’ll become less bureaucratic and more profitable.

 Establishing a fair pricing policy

 Establishing a fair pricing policy comes down to price governance.
 It’s the responsibility of management, pricing leader, and stakeholders to think through the right price policy guidelines clearly.
 It’s also critically important to define roles coherently, so that every stakeholder involved in pricing decisions knows their part and maintains the rules of pricing to the best effect.